pietheinstrengholt/rssmonster/README.md

 Copyright (c) 2015 Piethein Strengholt, piethein@strengholt-online.nl

-RSSMonster is an easy to use and open source rss reader, created as an alternative for Google Reader.
+RSSMonster is an easy to use web-based RSS aggregator and reader compatible with the Fever API, created as an alternative for Google Reader.
 RSSMonster features a lightweight fluid responsive design.
-It uses the twitter boostrap framework, laravel lumen and is in written in jQuery, JavaScript and PHP.
-Several features are implemented such as marking as read when scrolling, manage feeds, json events, etc.
+It is written in JavaScript and PHP and uses the Laravel lumen and twitter boostrap framework.
+Several features are implemented such as marking as read when scrolling, drag and drop style manage feeds, json events, etc.
-RSSMonster is currently a work in progress and is hosted on GitHub.
 Feel free to add any contributions or new features.

 <img src="http://www.strengholt-online.nl/wp-content/uploads/2015/rssmonster.png" width="700px">